VanceChi/Air-pollution-time-series-prediction-/README.md

 techniques.
 You are free to choose and design your own network and there is no limitation on that, however, your model should be able to deal with missing values.

+The Fourier method is additional, but not every successfull in results.